Burglar Caught Trying To Saw Into Fairview Gun Store Sees Police Coming, Keeps Cutting

-A man trying to break into a Fairview gun store in the middle of the night took one look at responding police officers and went right back to what he was doing, authorities said.
+A burglar caught trying to break into a Fairview gun store in the middle of the night took one look at responding police officers and went right back to what he was doing, authorities said.

 “He looked at them and kept sawing,” Kahn said.